Back to school sales 2020: find the best deals on laptops, tablets, monitors and more

 - iPad Pro 12.9-inch (128GB):

-Even though it's last year's model of Amazon Fire Tablet (dubbed the '7'), you'll still be very well served with this device.
-Especially at $34.99, too.
-That makes it ideal for anyone heading back to school, college, or university.
+Even though it's last year's model of Amazon Fire Tablet (dubbed the '7'), you'll still be very well served with this device. makes it ideal for anyone heading back to school, college, or university.
 Plus, you've got plenty left over for a case or cover.
 Perfect!
 Sadly, it's not discounted in the UK - it's still £49.99 over there.View Deal

-The headline offer of the entire Amazon Fire tablet sale is this new and improved 2020 HD 8 device.
-That's good news; you can pick up what is arguably one of the best gaming tablets for much less than normal.
-This model offers superior battery life and USB-C charging.View Deal
+The headline model of the entire Amazon Fire tablet sale is this new and improved 2020 HD 8 device.
+That's good news; this is arguably one of the best gaming tablets, period.
+What's more, this model offers superior battery life and USB-C charging.View Deal

 If you want one of Amazon's larger tablets, the HD 10 is a good choice.
 It's a little bigger than the 7 model at 10-inches, and it's 30% faster than previous iterations whilst also having a better battery life.
 That's a win-win in our books.View Deal